SIP/H.323/RTSP Gateway and Transcoding

 TrueConf Server Free version provides only one active connection through the gateway, including SIP 2.0, H.323 and RTSP protocols.

-This list contains the addresses that are used by the gateway to listen for incoming SIP 2.0 connections.
-By default the list is prefilled with IP addresses provided by your operating system.
-You can edit this list by unchecking Listen on all IP addresses checkbox.
+This list contains the addresses where the gateway will await incoming SIP 2.0 connections.
+By default, it is pre-filled with IP addresses provided by the operating system.
+To edit the list, uncheck the box Listen on all IP addresses.

 In this section you can create specific rules for certain SIP addresses or call directions.
 For example, you can use special set of settings to connect to Skype for business servers and another one for PBX connectivity.
 Every rule is relevant only for target address specified in Host field.
 Every rule redefines global settings for SIP 2.0 connections.